I/O services for command line interface (/io)

 Logs

-To retreive the server logs, the command is:
+To retrieve the server logs, the command is:

 curl <credentials> --form service=logs <I/O URL>